 Something is surely wrong when many influential people endorse or reject a document none of them have read.
 The document is South Africa’s National Development Plan, which was adopted by Parliament five years ago and is the product of a National Planning Commission which was led by former finance minister Trevor Manuel and current deputy president Cyril Ramaphosa.

-The National Development Plan has become almost an article of faith for business leaders and business friendly commentators. demand that the government “implement it”.
+The National Development Plan has become almost an article of faith for business leaders and business friendly commentators.
+In what has become a knee jerk reaction, they routinely demand that the government “implement it”.
 In an equally knee jerk reaction, unionists, activists and commentators on the left denounce the plan as a programme to appease business by sacrificing workers and the poor to the market.

 But the plan’s praise singers in the market place and its opponents in unions and citizens’ organisations have something important in common: neither has ever read the document which runs to almost 500 pages.
 If they had, they would know that the label they pin on it does not fit.
 The plan is not a clear step-by-step programme for change.
 It is a broad, sometimes internally contradictory, document which is a basis for negotiation far more than a road map.

 Those who see the National Development Plan as a coherent document seem to have forgotten the political battle which was triggered when it was initiated by President Thabo Mbeki’s administration shortly before Mbeki was removed from office.